Is contracting right for you?

 What do I need to consider before starting my contracting journey?

 There are a number of considerations for those moving from permanent to contracting.
-Not only will it impact on your private life, but also on the way you manage your personal finances.
-You’ll also find yourself needing to brush up on your knowledge of certain employment and business legislation.
+Not only will it impact your private life, but also the way you manage your personal finances.
+You’ll find yourself needing to brush up on your knowledge of certain employment and business legislation too.

-First and foremost, you will need to consider how you will set up.
+First and foremost, you will need to consider how to set up.
 Will you use an umbrella company or set up a limited company?
 This will dictate a number of decisions, like do I need to hire an accountant?
-If you use an umbrella company the answer is no you won’t have to find yourself an accountant, but if you set up a limited company, you might be wondering how to find a good accountant.
+If you use an umbrella company you won’t need to find yourself an accountant, but if you choose to set up a limited company, you should be asking how to find a good accountant.
+As April 2021 draws closer, the number of contracts that will benefit from or allow use of a limited company will dramatically reduce.
+Find out more about your working options here.

 Contracting sounds problematic, will it be right for me?